travelster/DBGallery/fundamentals/sharing.md

 ## Share Management

-Found under the Tools menu, the share management page provides a means to view previous shares and perform some operations on them.
+Found under the Tools menu, the share management page provides a means to view previous shares and perform operations on them.

 - Search for a share name.
 - Get a copy the share URL.